brinfoleo/tr_triggering_merge_conflict/README.md

-collaborators: Jarbir Dhaliwal and Leonardo A
+collaborators: Jasbier Dhaliwal and Leonardo A

 👉 Triggering a merge conflict